vxanthio/go-reloaded/.gitea/GOLDEN-TESTS.md

-Test 1: 1E files were deleted → 30 files were deleted

-Test 2: it has been 10 (bin) since the last time i saw you → it has been 2 years since the last time i saw you

-Test 3: last night was amazing (up)! → last night was AMAZING!

-Test 4: did you go to the SUPERMARKET? (low) → did you go to the supermarket?

-Test 5: I just came back from my vacations in italy (cap). → I just came back from my vacations in Italy.

-Test 6: This is so fun (up, 2)! → This is SO FUN!

-Test 7: Did you bring my wallet , as i asked you to do? → Did you bring my wallet, as i asked you to do?

-Test 8: I was thinking ... it was very kind the way you step up to defend me. → I was thinking... it was very kind the way you step up to defend me.

-Test 9: This dress is trully ' spectacular '! → This dress is trully 'spectacular'!

-Test 10: I really appreciate a honest man! → I really appreciate an honest man!said,'Catch you on the flip side, buddy.
-Have a great night'."
-Test 11:
-Input:I was looking through my old photos and i couldn’t believe it , it has been 10 (bin) years since the last time we went for vacation.
-I would never deleted this 1E photos , we had such a good time (up, 2) in paris (cap) and seeing them remind me that.
-We should go to grab a coffee some time , it would be so fun (up) to CATCH (low) up.
-I was thinking ... back then we was in the same bookclub.
-Do you still read books?
-I am reading something but i dont want to spoil you , this book is trully ' amazing ' tho.
-I would love to hear a opinion from you.
-As the main character said, 'Catch you on the flip side, buddy.
-Have a great night'.
-Output:I was looking through my old photos and i couldn’t believe it, it has been 2 years since the last time we went for vacation.
-I would never deleted this 30 photos, we had such a GOOD TIME in Paris and seeing them remind me that.
-We should go to grab a coffee some time, it would be so FUN to catch up.
-I was thinking... back then we was in the same bookclub.
-Do you still read books?
-I am reading something but i dont want to spoil you, this book is trully 'amazing' tho.
-I would love to hear an opinion from you.
-As the main character said, 'Catch you on the flip side, buddy.
-Have a great night'.
+# Golden Test Suite — go-reloaded

+This file contains the official golden tests for validating the go-reloaded transformation pipeline.
+Each test includes Input, Expected Output, and Rules Covered.

+---

+## Test 1 — Hexadecimal Conversion

+### Input
+1E files were deleted

+### Expected Output
+30 files were deleted

+### Rules Covered
+- Hexadecimal number conversion

+---

+## Test 2 — Binary Conversion

+### Input
+it has been 10 (bin) since the last time i saw you

+### Expected Output
+it has been 2 years since the last time i saw you

+### Rules Covered
+- Binary number conversion
+- Word replacement (“years”)

+---

+## Test 3 — Uppercase Transformation

+### Input
+last night was amazing (up)!

+### Expected Output
+last night was AMAZING!

+### Rules Covered
+- (up) → uppercase previous word
+- punctuation hugging

+---

+## Test 4 — Lowercase Transformation

+### Input
+did you go to the SUPERMARKET? (low)

+### Expected Output
+did you go to the supermarket?

+### Rules Covered
+- (low) → lowercase previous word

+---

+## Test 5 — Capitalization

+### Input
+I just came back from my vacations in italy (cap).

+### Expected Output
+I just came back from my vacations in Italy.

+### Rules Covered
+- (cap) → capitalize previous word
+- punctuation attachment

+---

+## Test 6 — Uppercase Range Transformation

+### Input
+This is so fun (up, 2)!

+### Expected Output
+This is SO FUN!

+### Rules Covered
+- (up, n) applied to previous 2 words
+- punctuation hugging

+---

+## Test 7 — Comma Spacing Correction

+### Input
+Did you bring my wallet , as i asked you to do?

+### Expected Output
+Did you bring my wallet, as i asked you to do?

+### Rules Covered
+- punctuation spacing normalization (no space before comma, one after)

+---

+## Test 8 — Punctuation Groups

+### Input
+I was thinking ... it was very kind the way you step up to defend me.

+### Expected Output
+I was thinking... it was very kind the way you step up to defend me.

+### Rules Covered
+- grouped punctuation (...)
+- spacing rules

+---

+## Test 9 — Quote Tightening

+### Input
+This dress is trully ' spectacular '!

+### Expected Output
+This dress is trully 'spectacular'!

+### Rules Covered
+- remove spaces inside quotes
+- punctuation hugging

+---

+## Test 10 — Article Correction (a → an)

+### Input
+I really appreciate a honest man!

+### Expected Output
+I really appreciate an honest man!

+### Rules Covered
+- article correction before vowels/h

+---

+# Test 11 — Full Mixed-Rules Benchmark Paragraph

+### Input
+I opened my 1E (hex) old folders and i realized something ... i had exactly 1010 (bin) unread messages !?
+Then i found a photo of my friend   '   George   '  which made me smile , because we had such a nice (up, 2) trip to athens (cap) back in the day.
+A honest mistake happened though : someone wrote a very WEird sentence (low) right under it.
+I tried to fix it but i was thinking ... maybe i should write a, helpful note instead.
+As the main character used to say , ' take care ' !

+### Expected Output
+I opened my 30 old folders and i realized something... i had exactly 10 unread messages!?
+Then i found a photo of my friend 'George' which made me smile, because we had such a NICE TRIP to Athens back in the day.
+An honest mistake happened though: someone wrote a very weird sentence right under it.
+I tried to fix it but i was thinking... maybe i should write an helpful note instead.
+As the main character used to say, 'take care'!

+### Rules Covered
+- hex conversion
+- binary conversion
+- (up, n) range rules
+- (low)
+- (cap)
+- quote tightening
+- punctuation grouping (..., !?)
+- punctuation normalization
+- article rule a → an (including across punctuation)
+- spacing normalization
+- full pipeline integration